tangdou369098655/docker/README_ENG.md

 docker build -t node78:v1 .

 ```
-Before the Docker deamons execute the instructions in the Dockerfile ，首先会对 Dockerfile 进行语法检查，有语法错误时会返回：（如果按照上面的Dockerfile配置文件，不会报这个错，配置文件是后期修改过的，又重新截图的哦~）
 Before the Docker deamons execute the instructions in the Dockerfile ，it will first check the syntax of the dockerfile.
-If there is a syntax error, it will
+If there is a syntax error, it will be returned: (if you follow the above dockerfile cofiguration file, this error will not be reported.
+The configuration file has been modified later, and the screenshot is taker again.)

 ```bash
 [root@VM_0_5_centos test]# docker build -t node78:v1 .